This Insider info comes from our Full-Time MBA Admissions Team.

 To make your MBA future even more attainable, the Texas McCombs MBA provides financial assistance to many students to help cover the cost of education.
 The most common financial assistance comes in the form of student loans, but other options may help fund your MBA.
 We invite you to review the options below to help you navigate your MBA application process.

 Texas McCombs does offer some recruiting scholarships, including cash awards and out-of-state tuition waivers.
 All applicants are automatically considered for recruiting scholarships during the admissions review process.
 Recruiting scholarships are offered to domestic and international candidates who demonstrate a superior record of academic merit and professional accomplishments.

-We designate our Round 1 Application Deadline– October 9, 2018– as the priority deadline for scholarships and fellowships.
+Texas McCombs designates the first round Application Deadline as the priority deadline for scholarships and fellowships.

 The MBA Program’s scholarship funding varies from year to year, thus the percentage of students who receive scholarships will also vary from year to year.
 This past admissions cycle, 45% of admitted Texas McCombs MBA students received scholarship offers, and those who accepted merit-based recruiting scholarships received awards ranging from $5,000 to full tuition.